VirtusLab/scala-cli/website/src/pages/spark.md

 ## Packaging

-The `package` sub-commands offers to package Scala CLI projects as JARs ready to be passed to `spark-submit`, and optimized for it.
+The `package` sub-command offers to package Scala CLI projects as JARs ready to be passed to `spark-submit`, and optimized for it.

 <ChainedSnippets>